Nakul Singh Sawhney

-He is currently making a film on the 2020-2021 farmers' protest, the largest and the longest protest in modern world history.
+His upcoming docuseries, 'A Million Churnings' looks at the 2020-2021 farmers' protest, the largest and the longest protest in modern world history.

+He is a commentator on Indian politics and has appeared on The Quint, The Mojo Story, NDTV, The Wire and written for The New Indian Express, DailyO, Caravan and others.

 Notable works

 Muzaffarnagar Baaqi Hai

 His film 'Muzaffarnagar Baaqi hai that released in January 2015 is an extensively researched film on the sectarian violence in North India in September 2013, Muzaffarnagar riots, just a few months before the general elections in India.
 The film traces the economic, communal and sociological fallout of the violence that not just led to religious polarisation for political gains but also displaced hundreds of thousands of people.

 The screening of the film was stopped by right wing fundamentalists from the Akhil Bhartiya Vidyarthi Parishad in Delhi University on 1 August 2015 where the filmmaker and the organisers including University professors were attacked.
 Following which over 200 protest screenings of the film were organised all across the country to mark dissent and support freedom of expression in India.
 Rohith Vemula, a Dalit PHd scholar, also screened the film in Hyderabad Central University on 4 August 2015 for which he was termed 'anti-national'.

 The film has been extensively screened and appreciated in India and screened abroad including MIT, Columbia School of Journalism, SOAS, NYU and others.
 It was also selected by Mumbai International Film Festival and the International Film Festival of Kerala.

+This film was hosted on Netflix for three years.